spartakos87/my_thesis/ProxyServer/README.md

    ```

-When we finish with the setup of `Squio` we continue with our network.
+When we finish with the setup of `Squid` we continue with our network.